 - Properly inflated tires with good tread

-Learn more on how to safely operate your golf cart in Florida, by reading the Safe Mobility for Life Coalition's Golf Carts: Tips on How to Use Transportation Options in Florida brochure.
+Learn more on how to safely operate your golf cart in Florida, by reading the Safe Mobility for Life Golf Carts: Tips on How to Use Transportation Options in Florida brochure.
 Visit the Resource Center to download or order the brochure.

 Low speed vehicles are similar to golf carts but have top speeds that are greater than 20 miles per hour but do not exceed 25 miles per hour.
 Section 316.2122M of the Florida Statutes states that low speed vehicles may be operated on designated roadways with posted speed limits of 35 miles per hour or less.
 In addition, a driver’s license, title and registration, vehicle identification number, and insurance are required.
 Low speed vehicles must also be properly equipped with: